How Is Fault Determined In A Baltimore Car Accident Case?

 Many of these rules can be found in Chapter 21 of the Transportation Article.
 For example, one can’t make a left turn across oncoming traffic unless it is safe to do so.
 One cannot change lanes unless it is safe to do so.
 One must obey traffic control devices, and so on.
 It is, moreover, a general rule that the violation of a statute is considered evidence of negligence, a concept known as negligence per se.

 In a related manner, the violation of a local, city or county ordinance, or a statewide regulatory provision, can be considered evidence of negligence.
 Other “rules” are essentially applications of general negligence principles to specific situations involving the operation of cars and other motorized vehicles.
 For example, we all have an obligation not to engage in conduct that creates an unreasonable risk of harm to others that might cross our path.
 In other words, the law imposes an obligation to refrain from doing something a reasonable person in the same situation would also refrain from doing.
 The failure to conform one’s conduct is considered negligence.
-Personal injury attorneys spend their careers arguing about how that general principle applies to the specific facts of their respective clients’ cases.
+Baltimore personal injury attorneys spend their careers arguing about how that general principle applies to the specific facts of their respective clients’ cases.
 If a case is presented to a jury, a judge will give those jurors instructions on what the law provides –whether, by way of a rule of the road, other provisions concerning automobiles, or substantive Maryland law defining negligence and related principles- and the jurors will apply those concepts to arrive at a determination of fault.